E. O. C. Ord

-Edward Otho Cresap Ord (October 18, 1818 – July 22, 1883), frequently referred to as E. O. C. Ord, was an American engineer and United States Army officer who saw action in the Seminole War, the Indian Wars, and the American Civil War.
+Edward Otho Cresap Ord (October 18, 1818 – July 22, 1883) was a United States Army officer who saw action in the Seminole War, the Indian Wars, and the American Civil War.
 He commanded an army during the final days of the Civil War, and was instrumental in forcing the surrender of Confederate General Robert E. Lee.
 He also designed Fort Sam Houston.
 He died in Havana, Cuba of yellow fever.

 Early life and career

 Ord was born in Cumberland, Maryland, the son of James and Rebecca Ord.
 Family tradition made James Ord the illegitimate son of George IV of the United Kingdom and Maria Fitzherbert but, instead, he may have been the son of Ralph Ord, who was baptised at Wapping, Middlesex, in 1757, the son of John Ord, a factor (agent) from Berwick-upon-Tweed.
 Historian James Munson has concluded that Mrs Fitzherbert had no child by the Prince of Wales, although other historians disagree.
 For example, Saul David concludes that it is generally accepted that the Prince of Wales and Mrs Fitzherbert had at least one child and that James Ord would be the most likely candidate.

 Edward Ord was considered a mathematical genius and was appointed to the United States Military Academy by President Andrew Jackson.
 His roommate at West Point was future general William Tecumseh Sherman.
 He graduated in 1839 and was commissioned a second lieutenant in the 3rd U.S. Artillery.
 He fought in the Second Seminole War in Florida and was promoted to first lieutenant.

 In January 1847, Ord sailed on the USS Lexington around Cape Horn with Henry Halleck and William Tecumseh Sherman.
 He arrived in Monterey, California, the capital of that newly acquired territory, and assumed command of Battery F, 3rd U.S. Artillery, with orders to complete Fort Mervine, which was renamed Fort Halleck.
 Its construction was superintended by Lieutenant Ord and his second in command, Lieutenant Sherman.
 On February 17, 1865, the fort was renamed Ord Barracks.
 In 1904, it was renamed to honor the original Presidio of Monterey.